Information on the processing of personal data

 Purpose of processing personal data

 STUK’s website makes use of online forms that enable visitors to the website to contact STUK.
 The website includes forms for feedback and questions.
 Furthermore, visitors may send page-specific feedback on each content page via the page.
-Visitors to the website can also send email messages to the addresses info (at) stuk.fi and palaute (at) stuk.fi.
+Visitors to the website can also send email messages to the address stuk (at) stuk.fi.

 Visitors can use the form to submit their email address or other contact information in order to enable contact requests desired by the sender and to respond to feedback/enquiries.
 However, a message can also be sent without the sender giving their contact information.

-Information submitted using the online form, page-specific feedback and email messages sent to the above-mentioned addresses are stored in the ticketing system of STUK’s Communications (Efecte).
+Information submitted using the online form, page-specific feedback and email messages sent to the above-mentioned addresses are stored in the ticketing system of STUK’s Registry (Efecte).

 Legal basis of processing